*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

-The video rewound a few seconds, starting once more at the close-up on the king’s pained face, Drake’s blade in his stomach.
+Alex rewound the video a few seconds, back to the close-up on her father’s pained face, Drake’s blade in his stomach.
 The small clicking sounded again, and then Quentin Diamond twisted in torment.

-Alex gripped her Circuit Breaker 9000 phone in her calloused hand.
-With the video paused, a mix of a hundred conversations rose from the background.
-In her current state, they were no more than static.
-The neon pillar stood in the distance.
+Alex squeezed her phone in her calloused hand.
+With the video paused, a hundred conversations mixed into the background, but with her mind occupied they were no more than static.
+The neon pillar stood over her in the distance.

-Even from where she sat at the edge of the Diamond Academy’s quad, she could feel the energy bursting from the victory rally under the clock tower.
-Flood lights cast over a mass of people packed around the hastily-assembled stage and lonely mic stand, a large flat-screen television at the back.
+Even from the countertop she sat at by the edge of the Diamond Academy’s quad, she could feel the energy bursting from the victory rally by the clock tower.
+Flood lights cast over a mass of people packed around a hastily assembled stage and lonely mic stand, a large flat-screen television at the back.

 The chatter in Alex’s ear focused.
 “I think it’s starting,” said an interested man.
 “There’s Zack!” squealed an adoring woman fan.
 Alex turned towards the stage.

 A thin guy in his early twenties with a week’s worth of stubble and strategically messy brown hair hopped on stage wearing washed out skinny jeans and a faded t-shirt.
-Alex recognized the activist vlogger: Zack Gunn was the net’s staunchest anti-Royal Family critic.
-He stepped to the microphone.
+Alex hadn’t seen the activist vlogger’s face before.

 “Today we were set free!” he yelled and threw his arms into the air triumphantly.
 The crowd roared loudly enough to catch Noodles’ attention.
-“Drake will be broadcasting in a few minutes, but I want to say some things first.”
-He took a breath.
+“Drake will be broadcasting in a few minutes, but I want to say some things first,” he said and took a breath.
 “We did it.
 We started a small movement on this very campus and canvassed tirelessly against an unjust state.
 And now, the man responsible is gone.”